s3gw-tech/s3gw/docs/developing.md

 ```

 Note that both the `Access Key` and the `Secret Key` need to be copied
 verbatim.
-At this time, the `dbstore` backend statically creates
+At this time, the `sfs` backend statically creates
 an initial user using these values.

 Should the configuration be correct, you should be able to issue commands